Hey! What is the content? What exactly is content marketing?

 What type of content will likely be easier and more relevant to your business?

-What types of content will you produce?
-Blogs, podcasts, Videos, tutorials, guides, interviews, info-graphics or curated content.
+What types of content will you produces?
+Blogs, podcasts, videos, tutorials, guides, interviews, info-graphics or curated content.

 How often will you publish your content?
 How will you promote your content?